cryptocracy/flows/README.md

 # Overview

 A preferred server has a custom set of [flows for the core api end points](https://github.com/cryptocracy/flows/blob/master/node-red/flows.json).
 Built with Node-Red, some additonal nodes, Redis, and Blockstack.
-All working in unison to enable Souq users to Tag and Fund Projects while saving the Project details to an immutable ledger.
+All working in unison to enable Souq users to Tag and Fund Projects to the Blockchain.

 This repo contains a manual setup guide & docker setup guide (this readme)